 8 Steps of the 8D problem-solving process

-D0: Planning and Preparatory work
+D0: Planning and preparatory work

 D1: Identify and establish the team